-The linkage editor permits an installation to assign the APF-authorization code to load modules either through the PARM field on the link edit step or through a linkage editor control statement.
+An installation can assign load modules the APF-authorization code either through the PARM field on the link edit step or through a linkage editor control statement.
+The authorization code of a load module has meaning only when it resides on an APF-authorized library and when it is executed as the first program of a job step attach.

-To assign an authorization code via the JCL parameter, AC=1 should be coded in the PARM field of the EXEC statement as follows:
+To assign an authorization code via JCL, code AC=1 in the operand field of the PARM parameter of the EXEC statement as follows:

-'''

-//LKED EXEC
+//LKED EXEC PGM=HEWL,PARM='AC=1',...

-PGM=HEWL, PARM='AC=1',...

-'''

 If no authorization code is assigned in the linkage editor step, the default is non-authorization.
-The authorization code for a given output module can be overridden with the SETCODE control statement.
+The authorization code for a given output load module can be overridden with the SETCODE control statement.

-The SETCODE statement is used to establish authorization for a specific output load module.
-If it is used, it must be placed before the NAME statement for the load module.
+The SETCODE statement establishes authorization for a specific output load module.
+If it is used, you must place it before the NAME statement for the load module.
 The format of the SETCODE statement is: